Shockwave Therapy in Croydon

 Schedule Your Appointment

 Struggling with chronic tendon pain that won’t resolve?
 Call Croydon Sports Injury Clinic Ltd today to discuss whether shockwave therapy combined with Dr. Roddy Knight’s comprehensive multimodal approach could help you finally heal.
-Two convenient locations in Croydon.
+Two convenient locations in Croydon: South Croydon and at the Wing Yip Centre.